ewinnington/ewinnington.github.io/input/posts/SimplePerf.md

 ```

 So when you are doing large numerical aggregations or calculations, ask yourself - can I do this in RAM?
 If so, you might be surprised at how quickly and efficiently you can do it with modern cpp.

+## Performance vs Memory bandwidth
+This completely unoptimized implementation is running at :

+Data size (GB) / time (s) = bandwidth (GB/s) => 9.8 GB / 0.241 s ≈ **40.7 GB/s**

+My laptop has approx ~96 GB/s of memory bandwidth.
+I calculate it as follows: LPDDR5 at 6000 MT/s, 8 bytes, dual channel = 6000 * 8 * 2 =~ 96 GB/s.
+My laptop has less than half bandwidth of the HC family on Azure (AMD EPYC™ 7003-series CPU) using CPUs that were released in 2021.
+Still impressive for my laptop, but it shows you could do much better.

+If I really needed to optimize, I would re-organise the data structures to improve the memory aligment as an initial step.
+With that, we should get closer to the theoretical bandwidth of the machine.